FoulminH/projet-c/README.md

 # TO DO:
-#       - afficher les lettres utilisées
+#       -ajouter la base de données